lsr488/hello-world/README.md

 # hello-world
-github helloworld tutorial
+Hello World Tutorial
-Running through the github tutorial.
+Running through the github tutorial to learn how to set up repositories.